code-rhapsodie/ezdataflow-bundle/README.md

 Go to the eZ Dataflow admin, and click on the "+" orange button.

-Il the new popin, complete the fields:
+In the new popin, fill in the fields:

 ![Add a new schedule](src/Resources/doc/add_new_schedule.jpg)

 1. Type the Dataflow name
 1. Select the Dataflow type.
 The list is automatically generated from the list of Symfony services with the tags `coderhapsodie.dataflow.type`.
 If your dataflow type is not present, [check the configuration](https://github.com/code-rhapsodie/dataflow-bundle#check-if-your-dataflowtype-is-ready)
 1. Type here the Dataflow options.
-Format: one option per line and option name and value with `:` separator.
+Basic expected format: one option per line and option name and value separated with `:`.
+For more complex options, the whole YAML format is supported.
 1. Type here the frequency.
 The value must be compatible with the the PHP [strtotime](https://www.php.net/manual/en/function.strtotime.php) function.
-1. Choice the date and time of the first job.
+1. Choose the date and time of the first job.
 1. Check if you want to run this Dataflow.

 Finally, click on the "Create" button.

 ## Read the history

-When you click on the "History" tab in the eZ Dataflow admin UI, you view the job history for all Dataflow configured and executed.
+When you click on the "History" tab in the eZ Dataflow admin UI, the job history for all Dataflow configured and executed is displayed.

 ![History list](src/Resources/doc/history_list.jpg)

 1. The history list
 1. This column shows the number of objects that have been processed.
-1. Click on the question mark for display the job details.
+1. Click on the question mark to display the job details.

 Details of one scheduled job: